-Though we’re title experts, sometimes our customers can understandably have questions about the process or perhaps feel a bit perplexed.
-Because the difference between title and registration documents are often confused, and because we’re always here to help, we break it down for you.
+Though we’re car title experts, sometimes our customers understandably have questions about the process or perhaps feel a bit perplexed.
+Because the difference between vehicle title and registration documents are often confused, and because we’re always here to help, we break it down for you.

 Though registrations and titles are both issued by government agencies, they serve two different purposes and are governed by each state’s rules and procedures.

 Titles are legal documents declaring either a person or a lien holder as the legal owner of a vehicle.
 When purchasing a new car, dealerships will typically handle the titling process for you.
-However, when refinancing, the lien holder changes, requiring the title document to reflect that change.
+However, when refinancing a car loan, the lien holder changes, requiring the vehicle title document to reflect that change.

 Registrations are essentially documentation by your state’s tax office validating that your vehicle has been cataloged in their system and determined as roadworthy.
 Though each state has different requirements, most states require all vehicles to pay a tax or other fees, pass an inspection, have car insurance, and have a licensed driver declare him or herself as the main owner, typically with a title.
 Registered vehicles are issued a license plate and other documentation, depending on the state.

-Both the title and registration are required documents for the refinance process, but rateGenius only facilitates title changes.
+Both the vehicle title and registration are required documents for the auto refinance process, but rateGenius only facilitates title changes.

 Though we love to help as much as possible, rateGenius only facilitates the update of your vehicle’s title.
-The title is the only document that must be updated when refinancing; registrations typically do not require updates unless they soon expire, you move out-of-state, or you no longer wish to have another driver connected to the vehicle.
+The title is the only document that must be updated when refinancing a car loan; registrations typically do not require updates unless they soon expire, you move out-of-state, or you no longer wish to have another driver connected to the vehicle.
 However, at the time of titling, it is important that your registration is current, as registration issues can delay the title process.

-Before refinancing, ensure that your registration is in good standing.
+Before refinancing a car, ensure that your vehicle registration is in good standing.

 In order to complete any title process, registration must be in good standing.
 The most common reasons why a registration would not be in good standing are: